piyushvish2306/Responsive-Landing-Page/README.md

 Overview

-This is a responsive landing page template designed to adapt to various screen sizes and devices.
-It is built using HTML, CSS, and JavaScript, and is optimized for modern web browsers.
+This is a responsive landing page for Starbucks, built with HTML, CSS, and JavaScript.
+The page is designed to showcase the brand's offerings and promotions, and to provide a seamless user experience across various devices and screen sizes.

 Features

 - Responsive design for desktop, tablet, and mobile devices
-- Clean and modern layout
+- Prominent call-to-action (CTA) buttons for online ordering and store locations
-- Customizable color scheme and typography
+- Showcase of featured products and promotions
-- Support for various media formats (images, videos, etc.)
+- Interactive menu with filtering and sorting options
-- Interactive elements (buttons, forms, etc.)
+- Integration with Starbucks Rewards program
 - Accessibility features (WCAG 2.1 compliant)

 Getting Started